fastrgv/AdaVenture/README.md

 ## Build instructions for AdaVenture:

-Three [pre-compiled] binary executables are delivered, one for Windows, one for gnu/linux and one for OSX.
-I believe the Windows executable is fairly portable.
-It was built on Windows 10 in 32-bit mode.
+Four [pre-compiled] binary executables are delivered, two for Windows, one for gnu/linux and one for OSX.
+I believe the Windows executables are fairly portable.
+They were built on Windows 10.
 The Mac binary, adaventure_osx, should run on most any standard Mac with a recent version of OSX.
 The linux binary, adaventure_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, openal, crypto, freetype.

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it probably will not run, and you will need to recompile.